What’s The Difference Between Having A Vision For Your Family Or A Mission Statement?

 However, I do want to give you a few pointers when approaching having a vision for your family and possibly making a family mission statement.
 Actionable steps that will help you see a path to your family goals instead of just having some words written on the wall.

 A statement is a group of words.
-And words in themselves have no power.
-Only once they are read, or spoken or acted upon do they come to life.
+And words are most powerful when acted upon.

-So let’s talk about what your vision for your family is and how you can bring the words in that vision to life!
+Let’s talk about your vision for your family and how you can bring the words in that vision to life.